MarcoXZh/OOPJavaCourse/Assignment4 Static Code Analysis and Unit Testing/README.md

 Navigate to *Test Suites* > *Question1.java*, and run it as JUnit Test.
 An output will come up and inform you that there are errors!
 This is to be expected, don't panic!
 Now you need to fix these errors.

-Your task in this step is to fix the errors and implement only the required functionality (*src* > *Calculator.java*) and re-run the Question 1 test suite.
+Your task in this step is to fix the errors and implement only the required functionality (*Source* > *Calculator.java*) and re-run the Question 1 test suite.

 **CHECKPOINT 1**: Test Suite "Question 1" runs without any problems, but other test suites fail.